daramacmeanmain/Coisir/README.md

 ## Installation and Configuration

+### The following instructions are for launching the application in a web browser only, as the app currently doesn't function correctly when running on a mobile device.

 In order to run this application in a  web browser, the following components must be installed.

 * Node.js